 During the first meeting of each academic year, the committee members elect the chairperson of the Committee.
-This election is conducted by the President of the Seaver Faculty Association, by secret ballot.
+This election is conducted by voice ballot.
 A majority of the votes is required for an election, and only persons who have been members of the Committee for at least one year are eligible for election.